asnashameel/CI-CD-Pipeline-with-a-flask-app/README.md

 systemctl start codedeploy-agent

 ```

-## AWS CODE DEPLOY
+## AWS CodeDeploy

+1. **Create an Application**
-- Click on Code Deploy and create an application.
+   - Navigate to CodeDeploy and create a new application.
-- Choose a suitable name for your application and compute platform
+   - Choose a suitable name for your application and select the compute platform.

-### Create a deployment group
+### Create a Deployment Group

+2. **Set Up the Deployment Group**
-- Choose a webapp deployment group
+   - Select "webapp" as the deployment group.
-- Choose a service role that has access for Code deploy to access any AWS service for deployment
+   - Choose a service role that grants CodeDeploy access to necessary AWS services for deployment.
-- Choose in place for now for deploytment type.
+   - For the deployment type, select "in-place" for now.
-- Click on the webserver ec2 instances and finalize the application based on load balancing and autoscaling stuff you need.
+   - Select the web server EC2 instances and finalize the application configuration based on your load balancing and auto-scaling requirements.

-### Create deployments where you would use the appspec.yml
+### Create Deployments Using the appspec.yml

+3. **Set Up GitHub Integration**
-- Setup with git hub and provide your repo details and commit details
+   - Configure the deployment with your GitHub repository, providing the necessary repo and commit details.

-## Trigger the CI by adding the Deploy stage Process
+## Trigger the CI Process by Adding the Deploy Stage

+4. **Add Deploy Stage to CodePipeline**
-- Go to the code pipeline, edit the stages and add code deloy as action provider
+   - Go to CodePipeline, edit the stages, and add CodeDeploy as an action provider.
-- Choose buildartifact
+   - Select the build artifact.
-- Choose your application  and deployment group
+   - Choose your application and deployment group.

+### Triggering the CI Process

 In this final step, we'll trigger the CI process by making a change to our GitHub repository.
-Let's see how it works:
+Here's how it works:

+1. **Make a Change in GitHub**
    - Go to your GitHub repository and make a change to your Python application's source code.
-It could be a bug fix, a new feature, or any other change you want to introduce.
+This could be a bug fix, a new feature, or any other modification.
    - Commit and push your changes to the branch configured in your AWS CodePipeline.

+2. **Monitor the Pipeline**
    - Head over to the AWS CodePipeline console and navigate to your pipeline.
-- You should see the pipeline automatically kick off as soon as it detects the changes in your repository.
+   - The pipeline should automatically start as soon as it detects changes in your repository.